MojanneO/BIMA/README.md

 ### Command Line Execution

 You can run the script from the command line by providing two directory paths as arguments: one for saving the output images and another for locating the input CSV files.
-The csv directory should contain the preprocessed and synchronized csv files of all sensors.
+The CSV directory should contain the preprocessed and synchronized CSV files of all sensors.

 \`\`\`bash
 python process_time_series.py /path/to/output/directory /path/to/csv/directory
 \`\`\`

-- \`/path/to/output/directory\`: The directory where the generated images will be saved.
+- `/path/to/output/directory`: The directory where the generated images will be saved.
-- \`/path/to/csv/directory\`: The directory containing the CSV files to be processed.
+- `/path/to/csv/directory`: The directory containing the CSV files to be processed.

 ### Example